-NFL Rumors: Leaked Video Of Patriots Taping Bengals’ Sidelines Is ‘Really Bad,’ Could Bring Major Punishment
+NFL Rumors: Leaked Video Of Patriots Taping Bengals’ Sidelines Is Really Bad, Could Bring Major Punishment

 — Chris Mack (@THEChrisMack) December 15, 2019

 Not all believed the video reflected too badly on the Patriots.
-Bleacher Report columnist Mike Freeman wrote on Twitter that the video didn’t actually appear to capture any real wrongdoing on the part of the Patriots.
+Bleacher Report columnist Mike Freeman wrote on Twitter that the video didn’t actually appear to capture any real wrongdoing on the part of the team.

 “By the way: that video doesn’t show the Pats cheating.
 It shows absolutely nothing,” he wrote.
 “The only way you think that video shows cheating is if you’re determined to hate the Patriots.
 That’s it.
 That’s all.”

 The Patriots could face some stiff penalties for the infraction.
-As the Washington Post reported, the NFL is still investigating the incident and could face fines or loss of draft picks.
-The team had already been hit with one of the harshest punishments in NFL history for a similar incident in 2007 when the team was caught taping the New York Jets sidelines.
+As The Washington Post reported, the NFL is still investigating the incident, and the Pats could face fines or lose draft picks.
+The team had already been hit with one of the harshest punishments in NFL history for a similar incident in 2007 when the team was caught taping the New York Jets’ sidelines.

-The incident, which became known as Spytgate, ended with the coach Bill Belichick being fined $500,000 — the most allowed by the league and the highest fine on a coach in league history.
-The team was fined another $250,000 and they were also docked a first-round draft pick.
+The incident, which became known as Spygate, ended with coach Bill Belichick being fined $500,000 — the most allowed by the league and the highest fine on a coach in league history.
+The team was fined $250,000, and they were also docked a first-round draft pick.